MyPyDavid/raman-fitting/README.md

 The first column should contain the raman shift values and the second one the intensity.
 Filenames will be parsed into a sampleID and position, in order to take the mean of the measured intensity of several positions on the same sample.

 An example of filename formatting and parsing result:
 ``` python
 samplename1_pos1.txt => sampleID = 'samplename1', position = 1
 sample2-100_3.txt => sampleID = 'sample2-100', position = 3
 ```
+current version is v0.6.3
 ### Dependencies

 - python >= 3.7